 Recipe for dry pollen substitute

 The addition of vitamin C is optional, but many beekeepers believe it encourages the bees to consume the pollen substitute.
-The mix can be put in an open feeder (such as a birdfeeder) in early spring when the bees are flying but not much is in bloom.
+The mix can be put in an open feeder (such as a bird feeder) in early spring when the bees are flying but the flowers are not yet in bloom.